ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To download the issued certificate, the client simply sends a GET request to the certificate URL.

-The default format of the certificate is DER (application/pkix-cert).
+The default format of the certificate is PEM (application/x-pem-file) as specified by {{!RFC7468}}.
+This format should contain the end-entity certificate first, followed by any intermediate certificates that are needed to build a path to a trusted root.
+Servers SHOULD NOT include self-signed trust anchors.
 The client may request other formats by including an Accept header in its request.
-For example, the client may use the media type application/x-pem-file to request the certificate in PEM format.
+For example, the client may use the media type application/pkix-cert to request the end-entity certificate in DER format.

-The server provides metadata about the certificate in HTTP headers.
-In particular, the server MUST send one or more link relation header fields
-{{RFC5988}} with relation "up", each indicating a single certificate resource for the issuer of this certificate.
-The server MAY also include the "up" links from these resources to enable the client to build a full certificate chain.
+The server MAY provide one or more link relation header fields {{RFC5988}} with relation "alternate".
+Each such field should express an alternative certificate chain starting with the same end-entity certificate.
+This can be used to express paths to various trust anchors.
+Clients can fetch these alternates and use their own heuristics to decide which is optimal.

 The server MUST also provide a link relation header field with relation "author" to indicate the application under which this certificate was issued.